sisk-http/website/static/contents/docs/fundamentals/routing.md

 # Internal error handler

 Route callbacks can throw errors during server execution.
 If not handled correctly, the overall functioning of the HTTP server can be terminated.
 The router has a callback for when a route callback fails and prevents service interruption.

+This method is only reacheable when [ThrowExceptions](/read?q=/contents/spec/Sisk.Core.Http.HttpServerConfiguration.ThrowExceptions.md) is false.

 ```cs
 mainRouter.CallbackErrorHandler = (ex, req) =>